 Sibley, Illinois, is a small village in Ford County with a population of approximately 260 as of July 2024.
 Named after Hiram Sibley, who purchased the land in 1878, the village was originally established as Burr Oaks in 1873 before being renamed in 1880.
 Once home to the world’s largest corn crib, as noted by Ripley’s Believe It or Not!, Sibley covers a modest 0.51 square miles of land, surrounded by the open grasslands and seasonal wetlands typical of east-central Illinois.
 With a close-knit community and a low cost of living, Sibley offers a quiet, rural lifestyle, complemented by nearby outdoor recreational opportunities like the Sibley Grove, a restored mesic savanna and wetland complex.

-Sibley currently has 1 single family home for sale with a list price of $142,500.
-The average annual property tax for Sibley is $1,393.43.
+Sibley currently has no homes for sale.
+The average annual property tax for Sibley is $1,253.84.

 Using the absorption rate, we can determine how long it's taking for homes to sell and which price points are selling the fastest in Sibley, i.e. what's hot and what's not.